pavannayak535/APS-FAILURE-OF-SCANIA/README.md

 ## Data Visualization and Models

-Visualized the data using PCA(Principal Component Analysis) and T-SNE LOGISTIC REGRESSION applied logistic regression and classified failures , using Roc curve found the best threshold that gives the cost of 27150.
+Visualized the data using PCA(Principal Component Analysis) and T-SNE.

+LOGISTIC REGRESSION applied logistic regression and classified failures , using Roc curve found the best threshold that gives the cost of 27150.

 RANDOM FOREST applied Random forest and classified failures , using Roc curve found the best threshold that gives the cost of 8870.

 XG-BOOST applied logistic regression and classified failures , using Roc curve found the best threshold that gives the cost of 8680.